GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 ``non_conformal``
 """""""""""""""""

-This module will detect elements close enough (there's a user defined threshold) but are not in front of each other (another threshold can be defined).
+This module will detect elements which are close enough (there's a user defined threshold) but which are not in front of each other (another threshold can be defined).
 This module can be a little time consuming.

 .. command-output:: python mesh_doctor.py non_conformal --help